Energy Intelligence Platform

 I started by mapping the entire energy flow lifecycle- from extraction to distribution and identifying inefficiency nodes.

-Phase I : Discovery & systems mapping
+Phase I : Discovery & Mapping

 Operators, engineers, and analysts across each stage of the energy lifecycle each had different insights.
 By overlaying these qualitative insights with telemetry coverage data, I identified blind spots- from manual bottlenecks in extraction to Excel-based forecasting at the end-use layer.

-Phase II : AI integration & interaction design
+Phase II : AI integration & Interaction Design

 These inefficiencies weren’t just technical gaps, they were opportunities to reimagine how human expertise could be scaled through intelligent tooling.